web3-storage/web3.storage/README.md

 ### CLI

-Our command line tool `w3` is a simple wrapper around the JS Client to make adding files from your terminal as simple as `w3 put ~/Pictures/room-guardian.jpg`.
+Our command line tool `w3` is a wrapper around the JS Client to make adding files from your terminal as simple as `w3 put ~/gifs`.

 Install [`@web3-storage/w3`](https://www.npmjs.com/package/@web3-storage/w3) globally and save your api token then add your files to web3!
 It calculates the root CID for your files locally before sending them to web3.storage.